 Want to learn more about the history of Austria and its culture?
-These famous historical landmarks in Austria will make you want to pack your bags and visit this iconic country right away!
+These famous historical landmarks in Austria will make you want to pack your bags and visit this iconic country immediately!

-Many landmarks have been declared UNESCO World Heritage Sites and are listed in a register called Austria’s Denkmalliste.
+Many landmarks have been declared UNESCO World Heritage Sites and listed in Austria’s Denkmalliste.
 While others are lesser-known to non-Austrians, they remain at the forefront of Austrian pride and heritage.

 Column of Pest (Column of the Trinity)

 Sadly most did not heed his warning and caught the deadly disease themselves.
 A memorial column was erected on this spot in 1673.
-It was meant to commemorate the victims of the plague and to remind people of their duty to God.
+It was meant to commemorate the plague’s victims and remind people of their duty to God.

-The architect placed a circular opening at the base so that it would resemble an altar and would remind people of their prayers for divine forgiveness.
+The architect placed a circular opening at the base to resemble an altar and remind people of their prayers for divine forgiveness.

 See Related: Best Credit Card For Travel Perks

-The monument is located on an island just off the shoreline near Vösendorf, part of Vienna’s 23rd district.
+The monument is on an island off the shoreline near Vösendorf, part of Vienna’s 23rd district.
 It was erected as a token of gratitude for his hard-won victory.

 See Related: Best Tumi Travel Kits

-Since 1946 it is the palace and office of the President of Austria.
+Since 1946 it has been the palace and office of the President of Austria.
 Since 1279 the Hofburg location has been the documented seat of Austrian governance.

 In front of the palace sits the Heldenplatz (Heroes Square), ordered under the regime of Emperor Franz Joseph I, as a component of what was supposed to end up being the Kaiserforum, yet was never completed.

-Numerous designers have added to the Hofburg as it grew over the years, most notably the Italian architect/engineers Filiberto Luchese, Lodovico Burnacini, and Martino, as well as Domenico Carlone.
+Numerous designers have added to the Hofburg as it grew, most notably the Italian architect/engineers Filiberto Lucchese, Lodovico Burnacini, Martino, and Domenico Carlone.

 The Baroque engineers Lukas von Hildebrandt and Joseph Emanuel Fischer von Erlach, Johann Fischer von Erlach, and the designers of the Neue Burg constructed in beaux-arts style in the style of designs by Heinrich von Ferstel.

-Most famous is certainly the architect Meinhard von Pfankuch brought in from Innsbruck and his successor Johann Lukas von Hildebrandt, who developed a neoclassical internal design for the building which has been preserved almost entirely between 1881 and 1913.
+Most famous is undoubtedly the architect Meinhard von Pfankuch, brought in from Innsbruck, and his successor Johann Lukas von Hildebrandt, who developed a neoclassical internal design for the building been preserved almost entirely between 1881 and 1913.

 See Related: Best Rental Cras That You Take Out of State

-The ruins of Aggstein is a famous landmark castle on the Danube river in Wachau, Austria.
-The castle was constructed in the 11th century as a result of Count Ulrich II.
-It is positioned on the Aggsteine rock, which is hence the title “Aggstein”.
+The ruins of Aggstein are a famous landmark castle on the Danube River in Wachau, Austria.
+The castle was constructed in the 11th Century due to Count Ulrich II.
+It is positioned on the Aggsteine rock, hence the title “Aggstein.”

-The castle has been presented to various nobles who were responsible for safeguarding or managing it: Ulrich II Count of Wasserburg, Friedrich IV the Elder, and Friedrich V.
+The castle has been presented to various nobles responsible for safeguarding or managing it: Ulrich II, Count of Wasserburg, Friedrich IV the Elder, and Friedrich V.

 After the Dukes died out in 1242, it was left to Duke Leopold VI.
 The castle burned down in 1526 when a housewife cooking sausages started an accidental fire.
 The ruins still stand today and are landmarks that see thousands of tourists.